arianshnsz/Django-Task-Reminder/README.md

 ```bash
 python manage.py migrate
 ```
-6. Run the project using
+6. Run the project and visit the following website.
 ```bash
 python manage.py runserver
 ```
-and visit the following website.

 7. (Optional) Connect to DWR-910 device and run the sms script for sending sms to users: